waltharius/nixos/docs/neovim-org.md

 ## Overview

 This is an **optional, modular** extension for Neovim that adds org-mode and denote-style note-taking capabilities.
-It's designed to work seamlessly alongside Emacs without modifying your existing org files.
+It's designed to work seamlessly alongside Emacs without modifying my existing org files.

 ### Key Features

-- ✅ **100% Emacs-compatible** - No changes to your org file format
+- ✅ **100% Emacs-compatible** - No changes to my org file format
 - ✅ **Denote-style naming** - `YYYYMMDDTHHMMSS--title__tags.org`
-- ✅ **Journal workflow** - Exactly like your Emacs setup
+- ✅ **Journal workflow** - Exactly like my Emacs setup
 - ✅ **Spell checking** - English + Polish support
 - ✅ **Easy to disable** - Just comment one line and rebuild
 - ✅ **No impact on code editing** - Only loads for org files